 Beware of Speed Bumps

 Another challenge is sourcing and managing external data at scale.
 Companies need to collaborate with other organizations to improve predictive maintenance, fleet management, and operations, which can prove difficult.

+Busing companies should adopt a step-by-step approach when implementing new technologies.
 For instance, starting with internal GPS tracking before making it accessible to customers can reduce apprehension and build confidence.